Habanero vs Manzano: Fruity Fire vs Apple Crunch

 C. pubescens

-The manzano pepper carries a secret most shoppers miss entirely: those distinctive black seeds mark it as [C.
+The manzano pepper carries a secret most shoppers miss entirely: those distinctive black seeds mark it as the C. pubescens species, a species so genetically distinct it cannot cross-pollinate with jalapeños, serranos, or any other common chili.

 Habanero flavor is one of the most recognizable in the pepper world - bright citrus, tropical fruit (think apricot and peach undertones), and a floral note that comes through even in cooked applications.
 That fruity character isn't just pleasant on its own; it's what makes habanero work so well in fruit-based hot sauces and Caribbean-style marinades.
 The fruity citrus profile of the habanero is distinctive enough that experienced cooks can identify it blind.